Add, remove & assign phone numbers on demand

 Those numbers will dictate how you should write your texts and the best times to send them.

-Writing a compelling mass text message isn't necessarily simple, but it's not rocket science either.
+Writing a compelling broadcast SMS isn't necessarily simple, but it's not rocket science either.
 Follow these tips and you'll grow into a savvy SMS marketer in no time.

 For business owners, the ability to connect directly with customers via mass SMS is an invaluable tool for marketing and engagement